Andrej1A/Start-Machine-Learning/README.md

 ```

-5. After the previous command run successfully through you can watch the starting process of all the kubeflow pods with the following command and wait until they all have been started.
+5. After the previous command run successfully through, you can watch the starting process of all the Kubeflow pods with the following command and wait until they all have been started.
 ```
 kubectl get pods --all-namespaces # one time watch kubectl get pods --all-namespaces # or watch